Thomas “Beezo” Brennan Foundation

 The Thomas M. Brennan Memorial Foundation asks for your generous support to permit us to keep Tom’s memory alive by helping those in need.
 Thank you.

 From the start TMBMF has been a family.
 Many of the former scholars have come back to serve on various committees, and two former scholars joined our Board of Directors in 2018.
-Now, almost 18 years later, TMBMF is still a vital and thriving non-profit.
+Now, over 20 years later, TMBMF is still a vital and thriving non-profit.
 Many, many people have helped along the way, some from the TMBMF inception, and some joining in more recent years.
-We have provided financial aid to a total of 38 Boston College students, 24 of whom have graduated.
-But TMBMF has become so much more than that for all of us; it is truly a family.
+We have provided over one million dollars in financial aid to a total of 50 Boston College students, 34 of whom have graduated.